sftpplus/sftpplus-docs/src/doc_source/operation-client/transfers.rst

 Fault-tolerant transfers
 ------------------------

-SFTPPlus will do its best to perform the requested transfers and under certain circumstance will retry on transfer failures.
+SFTPPlus will do its best to perform the requested transfers and under certain circumstances will retry on transfer failures.

 From the configuration, you can define the number of times to retry and the time interval to wait after retries.